CoryWBoris/AbletonAutoColor/README.md

 4. Download **both** .py files, "Colorchanger.py" and "\_\_init\_\_.py", and place them in the 'Remote Scripts/ColorChanger' folder.
 5. In Ableton, select ColorChanger in the "Link|Tempo|Midi" tab, and make sure the input and output are set to 'None'.

 **Note**: You can add the downloadable files from here to their respective folders as shown by my tutorial while Ableton is open or quit, but if Ableton is open, then you *will* have to restart Ableton for the selected control surface to go into effect.
+This is something that you won't have to deal with when I release the full version with a gui, which is finished at this point in time, just waiting to release it.

 ### Instructions for use:
 Rename a Midi or Audio Track and then the color is instantaneously changed afterwards.
 Also colors are applied when loading a set as well.
 Names are not case sensitive.
 But, you have to use your defined spelling.